kjatillo/mirror-epa-labs/README.md

 ## 📝 Optional next steps

-* Open a pull request and let your lecturer know that you’ve finished this lab sheet.
 * Create a new markdown file in this repository.
-Let them know what you learned and what you are still confused about!
+Put there what you learned and what you are still confused about!
 Experiment with different styles!
 * Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
-* Go to your user dashboard and create a new repository.
-Experiment with the features within that repository to familiarize yourself with them.
-* [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
-What would you like to see more of?
-What would be interesting or helpful to your learning journey?
+* Try creating branches and pull requests to have more granual control of your repo.

-## 📚  Useful Resources
+## 📚  Additional Useful Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)
 * [Understanding the GitHub flow](https://guides.github.com/introduction/flow/)